chrishefele/crashview/README.md

 ###data/
 * mercer_crashes_GPS.csv - Subset of original crash data that included GPS coordinates (about 2K rows)
 * mercer_crashes_geocodes.csv - Latitude & longitude for a subset of crash data that could be successfully geocoded usin the Google geocoding API.
 Includes just the columns "ID", "LatitudeGeocoded" and "LongitudeGeocoded".
 About 36K rows.
-* mercer_crashes_join_geocodes.csv - Original dataset, with the "LatitudeGeocoded" and "LongitudeGeocoded" columns added(an inner join of the above 2 files).
+* mercer_crashes_join_geocodes.csv - Original dataset, with the "LatitudeGeocoded" and "LongitudeGeocoded" columns added(an inner join of the downloaded Mercer county dataset & the geocodes file above).
 About 36K rows.
 * geocache/ - cached JSON responses from to the Google geocoding API (eliminates redundant calls).
 One file per location (about 17K total).
-File names are base-16 encoded versions of the location string (e.g. "Nassau Street and Washington Road, Princeton, NJ")
+File names are base-16 encoded versions of the location string (e.g. "Nassau Street and Washington Road, Princeton, NJ" -> 4E61737361752053747265657420616E642057617368696E67746F6E20526F61642C205072696E6365746F6E2C204E4A.json )

 ###src/
 * mk_all_data.sh - Script that coordinates rebuilding all the datafiles above